grantjw/text_analysis_proj/video_to_text_fold2/README.md

 **4)** "text_analysis_Wesleyan_Ad.Rdata" and "text_analysis_Weslyan_Ad.csv" are outputs from step 3.
 We use this data for text analysis, explained in folder 3.

+* Further specifics on video to text conversion is written in the file ["read.me.pdf"](